-In line with the investment priorities set out in the ESF Regulation, the key areas chosen for investment in Ireland revolve around activation of the unemployed, social and labour market inclusion, education and youth employment.
+In line with the investment priorities set out in the ESF Regulation, the key areas chosen for investment in Ireland for 2014-2020 revolved around activation of the unemployed, social and labour market inclusion, education and youth employment.

-The PEIL contains five Priority Axes, including Technical Assistance, which funds the operations, administration and communication of the programme.
-The Priority Axes are as follows:
+The PEIL contained five Priority Axes, including Technical Assistance, which funded the operations, administration and communication of the programme.
+The Priority Axes were as follows:

 To view the activities supported under the PEIL please click here.